dynamoose/dynamoose/docs/_docs/schema.md

 var schema = new Schema({...}, {
   expires: {
     ttl: 7*24*60*60, // 1 week in seconds
-    attribute: 'ttl' // ttl will be used as the attribute name }
+    attribute: 'ttl', // ttl will be used as the attribute name
+	  returnExpiredItems: true // if expired items will be returned or not (default: true) }
 });
 ```